and-oli/corgi-collage-Angular/README.md

 # Corgi Collage

-This is a basic Angular app that exemplifies the ability to extend the Chrome DevTools Performance Panel using the [API based on User Timings](https://developer.chrome.com/docs/devtools/performance/extension).
+This is a basic Angular app that exemplifies the ability to add custom tracks to the Chrome DevTools Performance Panel using the [extensibility API](https://developer.chrome.com/docs/devtools/performance/extension).
-In this example, the format is used to add custom tracks to the timeline.

-## Extension data
+## Custom data

 In this example, the code triggers arbitrary tasks that are run when the button is clicked.
 The tasks are measured and registered to the browser